-6) Path selection policy:
+6) Path permission policy:

-- The mapping of ProSe services (i.e. ProSe identifiers) to path preference (i.e. PC5 preferred, Uu preferred, or no preference) as defined in clause 5.11.
+- The mapping of ProSe services (i.e. ProSe identifiers) to path permission (i.e. PC5 permitted, Uu permitted, or both PC5 and Uu permitted) as defined in clause 5.11.

-NOTE 5: The path selection policy can be a one mapping for all ProSe services, i.e. same path preference for all ProSe services.
+NOTE 5: The path permission policy can be a one mapping for all ProSe services, i.e. same path permission for all ProSe services.

 7) Validity time indicating the expiration time of the Policy/Parameter for 5G ProSe Direct Communication.